rancher-sandbox/docs.rancherdesktop.io/versioned_docs/version-1.9-tech-preview/how-to-guides/increasing-open-file-limit.md

 First, be sure that you have run Rancher Desktop at least once in order for the configurations to initialize.

-You can then create a provisioning script, say `map_count.start`, at `%AppData%\rancher-desktop\provisioning` with the below code to update the open file limit by increasing the `max_map_count` parameter.
+You can then create a provisioning script, say `map_count.start`, at `%LOCALAPPDATA%\rancher-desktop\provisioning` with the below code to update the open file limit by increasing the `max_map_count` parameter.

 ```
 #!/bin/sh